AbraTM/ShortStack/readme.md

 - ✨ Shorten long URLs into easy-to-share short codes
 - 🔁 Redirect to original URLs via path parameters
 - ⚡ In-memory caching using Redis for ultra-fast lookups
-- 📊 Track click counts and analytics (With Prometheus and Grafana)
 - 🔒 Nginx reverse proxy setup for production-style deployment

 ---